-What to do in Bucharest? (cool things in a boring looking city)
+What to do in Bucharest?
+Cool things to do in a boring looking city

 To be honest: I didn’t like Bucharest in the beginning at all.
 There are SO many beautiful places in Romania and then you have this capital.
 The city is big, crowded and chaotic.
 People peeing on the street corners and homeless people searching for food in the trash bins is more the daily view rather than the exception.
 And in my opinion there are not that many beautiful buildings in the old city.
 But because of work I did spend some time in Bucharest and I found out that the beauty of the city is not in the looks or appearance.
 It’s in the stories of the city.
 So in this blog I will share what to do in Bucharest, Romania.
 Only fun and cool stuff of course.

 What to do in Bucharest, Romania?

 The most photogenic building in the old city of Bucharest is Stravropoleos Monastery.
 This monastery was build in the 18th century by a Greek monk.
 During the 20th century multiple monasteries in the city center of Bucharest got destroyed by the Nicolae Ceaușescu, the leader of communist Romania.
 But a couple of churches were saved by some engineers.
 They found a way to move the entire building from one place to another, without breaking it apart.
 That’s pretty impressive, right?
 They moved the Stravropoleos Monastery to its current place.